Data Protection Legislation is Changing

 The NHS Act 2006 and Health and Social Care Act 2012 invests statutory functions on GP Practices to promote and provide the health service to improve quality of services, reduce inequalities, conduct research, review performance of services and deliver education & training.
 To do this we will need to process your information in accordance with current data protection legislation to:

 - Pursue our legitimate interests as a provider of medical care, particularly where the individual is a child or vulnerable adult

 - deliver preventative medicine, medical diagnosis, medical research; and

 - Manage the health and social system and services.

-Should you require any further information on GDPR or Data Protection Act, this can be found on the Information Commissioner’s Office (ICO) website:
+Should require any further information on GDPR or Data Protection Act, this can be found on the Information Commissioner’s Office (ICO) website: